Screenshot of the content spec

 Strategy, content, and UX copy for personalized SEO reports

-Alexa's On-Page SEO Checker does automated assessments for landing pages.
-It scans a page and lists recommended changes to improve its search engine ranking.
+Alexa's On-Page SEO Checker did automated assessments for landing pages.
+It scanned a page and identifies changes that would improve the page's search engine ranking.

-Target users are digital marketers and site owners from small-to-midsize businesses.
-They may not have SEO or HTML expertise.
+Target users were digital marketers and site owners from small-to-midsize businesses.

-User interviews had shown that SEO is a source of anxiety.
+User interviews had shown that SEO was a source of anxiety.
 So my approach was to provide clear, actionable instructions along with positive encouragement.

 I mapped out the user journey on a giant whiteboard and annotated it with insights from user interviews.
 This helped me break down the problems we needed to solve, and do it from the user's point of view.